Frederick Middleton: Canadian military career

-Though Middleton was elderly and cautious, his response to the news of Duck Lake was swift.
+Though Middleton was elderly and generally cautious, his response to the news of Duck Lake was swift.
 That same day, he departed Winnipeg on a train bound for Qu'Appelle with a company of Manitoba militia.

 The major difficulty for Middleton was mobilizing the militia forces of Ontario and Quebec.
 They had to travel on the only-partially-completed Canadian Pacific Railway.
-This required the men to march through the snow and rocks of northern Ontario to reach Winnipeg, the headquarters of the Canadian forces.
+This required the men to march through snow and the rocks of northern Ontario to reach Winnipeg, the headquarters of the government forces.

 Canadian historian Desmond Morton described Middleton as an experienced soldier who "mixed common sense and pomposity in equal measure".
-His plan was to take Batoche, the capital of the Métis exovedate (council), which he predicated would end the rebellion.
-As the rebellion had shaken international confidence in the credit-worthiness of Canada, Middleton was under immense pressure from Prime Minister Sir John A. Macdonald, to end the rebellion as soon as possible.
+His plan was to take Batoche, the capital of the Métis exovedate (council) and thus end the rebellion.
+As the rebellion had shaken international confidence in the credit-worthiness of Canada, Middleton was under pressure from Prime Minister Sir John A. Macdonald, to end the rebellion as soon as possible.

-The militiamen arriving in Winnipeg were mostly untrained, and Middleton had to train them as they marched to the front.
+The militiamen arriving in Winnipeg were mostly untrained, and Middleton worked to train them as they marched toward Batoche.

-On 6 April 1885, Middleton set off on a march to Batoche.
-On 23 April 1885, the Métis and Cree under Gabriel Dumont ambushed the Canadians at Fish Creek.
-Despite Middeton's orders, Colonel William Dillon Otter after reaching Battleford, set out to do battle with the Cree, and was defeated by Chief Poundmaker at the Battle of Cut Knife Hill; only the latter's unwillingness to have his warriors take advantage of the rout saved the Canadians from being annihilated.
-Middleton planned to advance on Batoche with river steamers owned by the Hudson's Bay Company bringing up supplies along the South Saskatchewan river, and as steamers were not available at first, Middleton chose to wait.
+On 6 April 1885, Middleton and his troops set off from Qu'Appelle to march to Batoche.
+On 23 April, Métis and Cree fighters under Gabriel Dumont ambushed the troops at Fish Creek, temporarily stopping the advance.

+Despite Middeton's orders, Colonel William Dillon Otter after reaching Battleford set out to do battle with the Cree, and was defeated by Chief Poundmaker at the Battle of Cut Knife Hill; only the latter's unwillingness to have his warriors take advantage of the rout saved the troops from being annihilated.
+Middleton planned to advance on Batoche with river steamers owned by the Hudson's Bay Company bringing up supplies along Swift Current Creek, Red Deer River and South Saskatchewan River, As steamers were not available at first, Middleton chose to wait.
 Despite their own panic at Fish Creek, many of the militiamen came to curse "Old Fred" as too timid, but Middleton had sound reasons for not wishing to advance without a means of resupply.
 Middleton knew that the Métis and the Cree were expert horsemen and believed they would ambush any supply wagons, which is why he preferred to bring up supplies and reinforcements via the river.